Skip to main content

 • SMO 3: International Standards on Auditing

-ICAN provides implementation support to its members by conducting training, workshops, and symposiums on NSA to educate members and stakeholders.
-Additionally, it develops and disseminates implementation guidance to promote an enhanced understanding of the standards.
-The ICAN also makes NSA publically available on its website and distributed published NSA for its members in December 2016.
+ICAN provides implementation support by conducting training, workshops, and symposiums on applicable standards to educate members and stakeholders.
+Additionally, it develops and disseminates implementation guidance to promote an enhanced understanding of the standards and procedures in place.
+In 2023, ICAN developed a guidance on audit for SMEs (in Nepali language) and in between 2022 and 2023, organized 31 CPD events.
+ICAN reports that its responds to IAASB exposure drafts, when applicable.

 • SMO 4: Code of Ethics for Professional Accountants

-ICAN reports that it included the requirements of the IESBA Code in its continuing professional development program and enforces its provisions through its Monitoring Committee.
-To further assist its members, ICAN produces case studies and issues responses to frequently asked questions related to ethics.
+ICAN reports that it includes a compulsory ethics course as part of its CPD requirements and enforces the requirements through its Monitoring Committee.
+To further assist its members, ICAN has published additional guidance (such as on NOCLAR), case studies and issues responses to frequently asked questions related to ethics.

 • SMO 5: International Public Sector Accounting Standards